Sparsity and uniform regularity for regularised optimal transport: Local -bounds

 The choice $R= \frac 1 2\e^\frac{4}{(d(p-1)+2)(d+2)}$ concludes the proof.
 Note that $R>R_c$ from~\cref{prop:Linfty} as long as $\e\leq \e_0$ for some $\e_0>0$ sufficiently small. \end{proof}

 Recall that as demonstrated in \cref{rem:support} in the case of entropic optimal transport, minimisers have full support and we cannot expect a result such as \cref{prop:Linfty} to hold.
 An integral control on the spread of minimisers was obtained in \cite[Proposition 7]{Gvalani2025}.
-We state a slight refinement of the result here. \begin{proposition} Let $\pi$ be a minimiser of \eqref{problem}.
-There are $C,\Lambda>0$ such that if $R\geq C \e$, $E(\pi_\e,2R)+D(2R)\ll 1$ and $\lambda,\mu$ are bounded away from $0$ in $B_R$, then for almost every $x\in B_R$,
+We state a slight refinement of the result here. \begin{proposition} Let $\pi$ be a minimiser of \eqref{problem} with $h=h_1$.
+There are $C,\Lambda>0$ such that if $R\geq C \e$, $\lambda$, $\mu$ are bounded below by $c>0$ and above by $c^{-1}$ on $B_{3R}$, then for almost every $x\in B_R$,